stivenramireza/numerical-methods/README.md

 # Numerical Methods

-Numerical methods about one variable equations, linear systems of equations, interpolation, diferentiation and epsilon machine.
+Numerical methods like one variable equations, linear systems of equations, interpolation, diferentiation and epsilon machine.